luciusmagn/magnusi.tech/posts/huoh.md

 at the girl.

 Only now, she was finally able to get a good look at her.
-She looked somewhere between twenty to twenty-five, her eyes and hair were brown and she had a really good figure, reminiscent of the old greek and roman ideals of beauty.
+She looked somewhere between twenty to twenty-five, her eyes and hair were brown and she had a really good figure, reminiscent of the old Greek and roman ideals of beauty.
 She had a very attractive face, it looked serene and innocent.
 It was not the kind of beauty one would want to get into bed, but a different kind, more holy, one that would inspire poets to write about love and beauty, and lament the transience of youth.